NoviceLive/unish/doc/v2-arch-install.rst

 ****************************************

-Also, move the header into boot, we will configure ``mkinitcpio`` to copy the header into the initramfs.
+Also, move the header into boot, we will configure ``mkinitcpio`` to copy it into the initramfs.

+**Note:** If key files are used to unlock the root drive, remember to move them to our new boot partition also.

 ::